Five best software engineering KPIs, and how they get cheated

 Both of these statements describe engineering KPIs in part, but taken together they imply that it's impossible to use measurement to improve.
 How can a data-driven manager bridge this divide?

-The bad news is that it takes some commitment to learning, especially for those coming from distant (e.g., non-technical) roles.
+The bad news is that it takes some commitment to learning, especially for those coming from distant (i.e., non-technical) roles.
 The good news is that carefully chosen metrics can and do continue to work in spite of "becoming a target."
 In fact, for many of the metrics we'll recommend, the more an employee "games the system," the more the business' long-term interests are served.
-The end goal is metrics that continue to work well while being gamed.
-There are five metrics that can claim to fit the bill.
+The end goal is metrics that continue to work well while being "gamed."
+There are five metrics that meet this bar.

 Target audience: Action-minded Manager